 - you are at least 16 years old; and

-- the passenger is under 10 years old (or older if the person holds a Legally binding or effective., signed medical certificate) (RR 257).
+- the passenger is under 10 years old (or older if the person holds a valid, signed medical certificate) (RR 257).

-When riding a bicycle or a wheeled recreation device, you must not use a mobile phone (RR 300(1C); maximum penalty: 10 pu) unless the phone is secured in a mounting fixed to your bicycle, is ‘hands-free’ and is only in use for calls, listening to music or GPS navigation.
+When riding a bicycle, an electric scooter or a wheeled recreation device, you must not use a mobile phone (RR 300(1C); 10 pu) unless the phone is secured in a fixed mounting, is ‘hands-free’, and is only used for calls, listening to music, or GPS navigation.

 Any other use of the phone – including holding the phone, entering something into the phone (e.g. typing), sending or looking at anything on the phone, or turning it off or on – is unlawful.